opnsense/docs/source/development/how-tos/api.rst

 --------------------

-For the python code sample we use the nice "requests" library (http://docs.python-requests.org/en/latest/), which makes http calls very easy.
+For the python code sample we use the nice "requests" library (http://docs.python-requests.org/en/latest/), which makes HTTP calls very easy.

 Before you can start, make sure your OPNsense has a valid SSL